GautamDeepak/EMM/EMM_Prac_01.md

 ```

-2. At this point the image filtering has happened in the GEE memory, we can print the information relating to the filtered image to the console using "print" command as below.
+2. At this point the image filtering has happened in the GEE memory, we can print the information about the the filtered image to the console using "print" command as below.

 ```JavaScript
 // and let's print the image to the console.